NHSDigital/rap-community-of-practice/docs/training_resources/index.md

 #

-In this section you'll find beginner friendly guides that will help develop the skills you'll need for RAP.
+In this section you'll find beginner-friendly guides that will help you develop the skills you'll need for RAP.

 ## Git